Current Park Projects

 Phase 1 of the Multi-use sports field complex to be located along A Street at the intersection of A Street and Elm St. is partially funded by a State RCO Youth Athletics Facilities Grant.
 The design work for this project has been completed and the project went before the hearing examiner on September 9, 2020.
 The project calls for the extension of Elm Street to the south to give access to the site, a parking lot, a walking path along the new road, a drinking fountain, a shelter for portable toilets, and the development of grass playing field areas large enough to hold 3 full-sized 210' x 330' multi-use sports fields.

 Bid documents are currently being prepared for this project.
-It is set to go out to bid this fall with construction beginning by Spring of 2021.
+Construction projected to begin Spring/Summer 2021.

 *SPVV Landscape Architects is the selected design firm for this project.